hoffstadt/DearPyGui/.github/ISSUE_TEMPLATE/documentation.md

 name: Documentation Improvement
 about: Not Documented, Not Done...
 Help us be done!
 title: ''
-labels: 'state: pending'
+labels: 'state: pending, type: docs'
-assignees: ''
+assignees: Pcothren

 ---